Infineon/mtb-example-btsdk-ble-find-me/README.md

 To view application traces, there are 2 methods available.
 Note that the application needs to configure the tracing options.<br>

-1. WICED Peripheral UART - Open this port on your computer using a serial port utility such as Tera Term or PuTTY (usually using 115200 baud rate for non-Mesh apps, and 921600 for Mesh apps).<br>
+1. "WICED Peripheral UART" - Open this port on your computer using a serial port utility such as Tera Term or PuTTY (usually using 115200 baud rate for non-Mesh apps, and 921600 for Mesh apps).<br>
-2. WICED HCI UART - Open this port on your computer using the Client Control application mentioned above (usually using 3M baud rate).
-Then run the BT Spy utility mentioned above.
+2. "WICED HCI UART" - Open this port on your computer using the Client Control application mentioned above (usually using 3M baud rate).
+Then run the BTSpy utility mentioned above.

 ## Using BSPs (platforms)